drfrostongithub/botMessGer/README.md

-## HR Recruitment Guide
+## Guide to the BotMessGer
-1. Clone the code
+1. Clone the code (git clone https://github.com/drfrostongithub/botMessGer.git)
 2. Npm Install
+3. There's two way to make the code works (one by Integrating to Messenger Facebook or Test By Console)
+4. ***Integrating to facebook **messenger**
-3. setup .env (You will use messenger facebook to setup)
+5. setup .env (You will use messenger facebook to setup)
-4. Look at the guide bottom to setup page on facebook developer and get the following field
+6. Look at the guide bottom to setup page on facebook developer and get the following field
     a.
 MESSENGER_PAGE_ID=
     b.
 MESSENGER_ACCESS_TOKEN=
     c.
 MESSENGER_APP_ID=